Will there be a separate NCLEX-RN for Canadians?

 How long can students work as a graduate nurse before they take the NCLEX?

 The NCLEX is only part of the nursing regulatory licensure/registration process.
-As such, any other licensure/registration requirements or policies are determined by the regulatory body in the jurisdiction in which the candidate is seeking registration/licensure.
-Candidates will need to contact their regulatory body for further information.
+As such, any other licensure/registration requirements or policies are determined by the regulatory body or board of nursing in the jurisdiction in which the candidate is seeking registration/licensure.
+Candidates will need to contact their regulatory body or board of nursing for further information.